^

 Who to contact?

-Treatment of the a born submucosal node
+Treatment of a nascent submucosal nodule.

 The iLive portal does not provide medical advice, diagnosis or treatment.